 A few designations that you are most likely to see on natural wine labels:

-- “Organic” These wines contain no added sulfites and have no more than 20 ppm of naturally occurring sulfites.
+- “Organic” Contain no added sulfites and have no more than 20 ppm of naturally occurring sulfites.

 - “Made with Organic Grapes” The label must say “contains sulfites” and the wine may contain up to 100 ppm of sulfites.